Macerata Feltria: History

 During the 6th century AD, Pitinum Pisaurense was completely destroyed by the Ostrogoths during the Gothic War (535-554).

 After the year 1000 AD the village was rebuilt using the ruins of the old Pitinum Pisaurense; in facts, the name Macerata means "built with the ruins".
+This is because its believed to have been built with materials from a nearby ancient Roman Town.

 In the late Middle Ages, the village was a fief of the Malatesta family, as part of the Papal States.

 After the end of World War II half the population emigrated, mainly to Genoa.

 In the village there is an archeological museum, exposing the evidences of the village history.